-Choosing white paint for your home can be tricky because there are a lot of slight variations in white wall paint and a lot of things to consider: natural and artificial light, other colors in the room, and how you want the room to feel.
-Choosing white interior paint for your space can seem like it’s hit or miss.
+It can be tricky to choose an interior white paint because there are a lot of slight variations in white wall paint and a lot of things to consider such as natural and artificial light, other colors in the room, and how you want the room to feel.
+Choosing white interior paint for your space can seem like it’s hit or miss but the steps I'll lay out for you here will help.

 How to Avoid the Wrong White Paint Color